RoseLeighton/HackableDEF/md/tmp.md

 address are mobility, clean energy, water and food production and distribution, health, living and public participation (Hollands, 2008).
-Whereas that in itself could be a positive force, many of these visions have received wide criticism (see for example: (Greenfield, 2013;
+Whereas that in itself could be a positive force, many of these visions have received wide criticism (see for example: Greenfield, 2013;
 Hemment & Townsend, 2013).
-By and large these criticisms have focussed on the ill-defined notion of “smartness” in smart city visions, targeted the simplified view of what cities actually are, and attacked their apolitical technocratic nature (see also (Allwinkle & Cruickshank, 2011;
+By and large these criticisms have focussed on the ill-defined notion of “smartness” in smart city visions, targeted the simplified view of what cities actually are, and attacked their apolitical technocratic nature (see also Allwinkle & Cruickshank, 2011;
 Gabrys, 2014; Kitchin, 2013; Ratti & Townsend, 2011; Söderström,
-Paasche, & Klauser, 2014)
+Paasche, & Klauser, 2014).

 What does “smart” mean and who are actually supposed to be smart?
 Is city life and the urban experience about control, efficiency and